strachowski/Swift-cfenv/README.md

   - `name` - A string value for the name of the application.
 This value is used as the default name property of the `AppEnv` object.
 If the property is not specified, the `name` property of the `VCAP_APPLICATION` environment variable is used.
   - `protocol` - The protocol used in the generated URLs.
 It overrides the default protocol used when generating the URLs in the `AppEnv` object.
   - `vcap` - JSON object that provides values when running locally for the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.
-This JSON object can have application and/or services properties, whose values are the same as the values serialized in the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.
+This JSON object can have application and/or services properties, whose values are the same as the values serialized in the `VCAP_APPLICATION` and `VCAP_SERVICES` variables.
 Please, note that, when running locally, the `url` and `urls` properties of the `AppEnv` instance are not based on the `vcap` application object.
 Also, note that the `vcap` property is ignored if not running locally.

 ### `AppEnv`
+An instance of the `AppEnv` class has the following properties:

+- `isLocal`: Bool property is set to true if the VCAP_APPLICATION environment variable was set.
+REVIEW LOGIC!!!
+- `app`: A JSON object version of the VCAP_APPLICATION environment variable.
+- `services`: A JSON object version of the VCAP_SERVICES environment variable.
+- `name`: A string that contains the name of the application.
+- `port`: An integer that contains the HTTP port number.
+- `bind`: A string with the ip address for binding the server.
+- `urls`: A string array that contains the URLs for accessing the servers.
+- `url`: The first string in the urls array.

+If no value can be determined for the `port` property, a default port of 8090 is assigned to it.

+These are the instance methods for an `AppEnv` object:

+- getServices()
+- appEnv.getService(spec)
+- getServiceURL(spec, replacements)
+- appEnv.getServiceCreds(spec)